b-matthias/MECL-MC300/README.md

 # MECL-MC300

+#### Project

+This the goal of this project is to enumerate each MECL circuit in a SPICE circuit/sub-circuit file.
+A secondary goal is to provide sample circuits from the application notes.

 #### Introduction

-This the goal of this project is to enumerate each MECL circuit from the 1968 Allied catalog in a SPICE circuit/sub-circuit file, and to provide sample circuits from application notes.
 In 1962, Motorola introduced a new family of logic circuits called MECL.
-Motorola continued to introduce subsequent versions of the MECL family.
+In the following years, Motorola continued to introduce subsequent versions of the MECL family.
+Hence, this (first) family of circuits are sometimes called MECL I.
-In later versions of Motorola manuals (e.g. MECL System Design Book, Forth Edition), Motorola uses five logic family names of MECL I, MECL II, MECL III, MECL 10K, and MECL 10KH.
+In later versions of Motorola manuals (e.g. MECL System Design Book, Forth Edition), Motorola uses five names when refering to the MECL  logic family: MECL I, MECL II, MECL III, MECL 10K, and MECL 10KH.
+This project will focus on MECL I or MC300/MC350 series circuits.

-#### Series
+#### MECL MC300 Series

 The family of the MECL logic circuits are available as two different series, with part numbers which differ by "50" (e.g. MC303 and MC353 or MC311 and MC361).
 The MC300 series is "extended" operating temperature range -55 to +125 (degrees C).
 The MC350 series is "commercial" operating temperature range 0 to +75 (degrees C).
 There are some idiosyncrasies to the part numbering schemes.
 I will try to identify each of these situations in separate markdown files for each part number, as needed.

-#### Packages
+#### Package Case Styles

 MECL is offered in 10-lead metal can, and 10-lead flat package.
 The flat package is designated with an "F" suffix on the ordering part number, and "G" for the metal can.